Star Wars (film): Plot

 In a period of galactic civil war, Rebel Alliance spies have stolen blueprints to the Death Star, a colossal space station built by the Galactic Empire that is capable of destroying entire planets.
 Princess Leia Organa of Alderaan, secretly a rebel leader, has obtained the schematics, but her ship is intercepted and boarded by Imperial forces under the command of Darth Vader.
-Leia is taken prisoner, but the droids R2-D2 and C-3PO escape with the plans, crashing on the nearby desert planet of Tatooine.
-Darth Vader learns of this and orders the Imperials to pursue the droids.
+Leia is taken prisoner, but the droids R2-D2 and C-3PO escape with the plans, crash-landing on the nearby desert planet of Tatooine.
+Darth Vader orders his troops to pursue the droids.

 The droids are captured by Jawa traders, who sell them to the moisture farmers Owen and Beru Lars and their nephew, Luke Skywalker.
 While Luke is cleaning R2-D2, he discovers a recording of Leia requesting help from a former ally named Obi-Wan Kenobi.
 R2-D2 goes missing, and while searching for him, Luke is attacked by Sand People.
 He is rescued by the elderly hermit Ben Kenobi, who soon reveals himself as Obi-Wan.
-He tells Luke about his past as one of the Jedi Knights, peacekeepers of the former Galactic Republic, who drew mystical abilities from the Force and were all but exterminated when the Empire replaced the Republic.
+He tells Luke about his past as one of the Jedi Knights, peacekeepers of the former Galactic Republic, who drew mystical abilities from the Force, an energy field that connects all living beings.
+He explains that the Jedi were all but exterminated by the Empire.
 Luke learns that his father, also a Jedi, fought alongside Obi-Wan during the Clone Wars until Vader, Obi-Wan's former pupil, turned to the dark side of the Force and murdered him.
 Obi-Wan gives Luke his father's lightsaber, the signature weapon of the Jedi.

 R2-D2 plays Leia's full message, in which she begs Obi-Wan to take the Death Star plans to Alderaan and give them to her father, a fellow veteran, for analysis.
 Luke initially declines Obi-Wan's offer to accompany him to Alderaan and learn the ways of the Force.
 However, he quickly changes his mind after Imperial stormtroopers murder his family and destroy his home while searching for the droids.
 Seeking a way off the planet, Luke and Obi-Wan travel with the droids to the city of Mos Eisley and hire the smuggler Han Solo and his Wookiee partner Chewbacca, pilots of the starship Millennium Falcon.